exonum/exonum/services/configuration/doc/testnet-api-tutorial.md

     1. a *following* config isn't  already present.

-    1. *actual* config contains the node-sender's public key in array of `validators` field, as specified in `from` field of propose transaction.
-The `from` field is determined by public key of node whose `postpropose` endpoint is accessed for signing the transaction on maintainer's behalf.
+    1. *actual* config contains the node-sender public key in the `validators` field array, as specified in `from` field of the propose transaction.
+       The `from` field is determined by the public key of the node which `postpropose` endpoint is accessed for signing the transaction on maintainer's behalf.